Zara Holland

-Zara Holland is a British television personality best known for taking part in reality show Love Island on ITV2.
-She formerly held the title of Miss Great Britain owned by CEO John Singh.
+Zara Holland is a British television personality best known for taking part in the second series of the reality show Love Island on ITV2.
+She formerly held the title of Miss Great Britain.

 Life and career

 In June 2016 she took part in ITV2's Love Island; while on the show she went on a date with contestant Alex Bowen and had sex with him.
 She was subsequently stripped of her Miss Great Britain title, a decision that proved controversial.

 In January 2021 Holland was arrested by police in Barbados and charged with breaching coronavirus laws during the COVID-19 pandemic.
 Holland was alleged to have breached a mandatory period of quarantine upon arrival to the country.
 On 6 January, she was found guilty and fined Bds$12,000 (£4,417).

+In 2023, she married Elliott Love in a ceremony hosted in Greece.